faysalmehedi/load_balancing_nginx_docker/README.md

 ## Steps for Running

-# Make sure you install Docker Engine and Nginx in your system
+### Make sure Docker Engine and Nginx installed in the system
 - Installing Docker: please go through the link and follow [https://docs.docker.com/engine/install/]

 - Installing Nginx